Skip to main content

 Know Your Labor Production Rates

-A skilled 4-man crew can form, pour, and finish roughly 800-1,200 sq ft of standard flatwork per day.
+A skilled 4-man crew can form, pour, and finish roughly 800 to 1,200 sq ft of standard flatwork per day.
 Stamped work cuts that in half.
 Foundations depend heavily on complexity.
 Track your crew’s actual production rates over several jobs and adjust your labor pricing to match reality, not optimism.
+Projul’s time tracking gives you real production data from every job.

 Factor in Weather Risk

 Concrete is weather-dependent.
 Rain delays cost you labor time with no production.
 Cold weather requires hot water, blankets, or accelerators.
 Extreme heat needs retarders and faster crew rotations.
-If you work in a climate with weather extremes, build a 3-5% weather contingency into your pricing.
+If you work in a climate with weather extremes, build a 3 to 5% weather contingency into your pricing.

 Go Digital

 Spreadsheets work for simple jobs, but as your business grows, manually updating templates for every estimate gets old fast.
-Projul’s estimating tools let you build and send concrete estimates from the job site, convert them to contracts with one tap, and track actual costs against your numbers.
+Projul’s estimating tools let you build and send concrete estimates from the job site, convert them to contracts with e-signatures with one tap, and track actual costs against your numbers with budgeting tools.
 Schedule a demo if you want to see it in action.

 What Every Concrete Estimate Needs Beyond the Numbers